Alexjmsherman/nlp_practicum_cohort1/lessons/lesson_1_configuration/conda.md

 ### CONDA INSTALLATION
+**add conda-forge to provide ease of access to install python packages**

+	conda config --add channels conda-forge

 **create a basic conda environment**

 	conda create --name guild

+**create a conda environment with specific packages from a requirements.txt**

+	conda create --name guild --file requirements.txt

+	# code if you want to create a requirements.txt
+	conda list -e > requirements.txt

 **create an environment with Python 3.6 and all anaconda packages**